dyalog-training/2025-ListsWorkshop/docs/exercises.md

 5 2
 ```

-## LetterDistribution
-Create a function `LetterDistribution` that returns a two-column matrix.
-The first column contains the unique counts of unique letters in words in the right argument list.
-The second column contains the count of words in the list that have that many unique letters.

 ## LengthByLetter
-Create a function `LengthByLetter` that returns a two-column matrix.
+Define a function `LengthByLetter` that returns a two-column matrix.
 The first column contains the letters A to Z. The second column contains the average length of words in the right argument list that begin with that letter.

 ```
       LengthByLetter 'JUST' 'FOR' 'THESE' 'FIVE' 'WORDS'